gerhynes/python-notes/README.md

 ### Connecting to a Database with Python

-Python comes with a built-in library to communicate with Sqlite.
+Python comes with a built-in library to communicate with SQLite.

 First you create a connection to the database (if the database doesn't exist it'll be created).